 Autumn is perfect for: Off-peak season warm weather, exploring foliage in the southern parts of the state, crunching on crispy leaves, long hikes and camping.

 Is the best time to visit Australia winter (June–August)?

 I also have nothing but good things to say about taking a winter holiday in Australia, although not everyone agrees!

 Did you know it snows in Australia?
-We regularly see the white stuff in Victoria and Tasmania and there’s a snow region in New South Wales as well.
+We regularly see the white stuff in Victoria and Tasmania and there’s snow in New South Wales as well.

 Overall, the season can be quite pleasant and is certainly a nice respite from summer.